-IN WITNESS WHEREOF, the Corporation has caused these Articles to be signed in its name and on its behalf by its President and attested to by its Secretary on this day of, 2004.
+IN WITNESS WHEREOF, the Corporation signed in its name and on its behalf by its Secretary on this day of, 2004.
+ATTEST: Ronald M. Morrison Secretary By: (SEAL) William S. Ashmore President

-ATTEST:

-Ronald M. Morrison Secretary By: ----- (SEAL) William S. Ashmore President ANNUAL MEETING OF STOCKHOLDERS OF
+ANNUAL MEETING OF STOCKHOLDERS OF

 MAY 25, 2004